University of Regina: An independent University of Regina

 The Regina Research Park is located immediately adjacent to the main campus and conducts many of its initiatives in conjunction with university departments.
 In recent years, local benefactors have substantially endowed the university with scholarships and chairs in various disciplines.

 In 2015, The University of Regina opened La Cité universitaire francophone (La Cité) which is the first French University in Saskatchewan.
 The university offers French language classes for French students learning the language and the culture of la francophone and Fransaskois.
 It also offers La Rotonde which is a place to learn about French culture.

+International enrolment at Saskatchewan post-secondary institutions more than doubled between 2014-15 and 2022-23.
+International students have spoken out saying Saskatchewan lacks the infrastructure to support the influx.
+The increase to 25% international of U of Regina's student body has come with increased incidences of racism directed at U of Regina students.
+International student tuition and fees for a bachelor of science at U of Regina total $24,882/year, domestic students pay $8,877/year.

 Federated colleges, regional colleges and associates

 The university has three federated colleges: